Auctionator/Auctionator/docs/index.md

 ![Shopping List Example]({{ site.url }}/images/shopping-list-example.png)

-#### Autoscan
-Unlike in the 8.2 Auction House it is now possible to scan for auction prices in the background when the AH is opened.
-You should see messages in your chat window indicating this is happening.

 #### Tooltip prices
 Auction and vendor prices are shown in item tooltips.
 Disenchant information isn't available [yet](https://github.com/Auctionator/Auctionator/issues/477).